 Roasted nuts go rancid more quickly than do raw nuts, so they should always be stored in the refrigerator.
-In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink freshly-roasted coffee, the flavors of roasted nuts rapidly diminish over time.
-With that in mind you may decide to avoid roasted nuts sold by your natural foods store as they are invariably weeks or months old by the time of purchase.
+In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink freshly-roasted coffee, the flavors of roasted nuts rapidly fade.
+With that in mind, you may decide to avoid roasted nuts sold by your natural foods store as they are invariably weeks or months old by the time of purchase.

-Fortunately it’s easy to buy raw nuts and roast them at home.
-Almonds are a great nut to start with.
-Using a wok and a tiny amount of oil, cook a cup-full of almonds over medium heat, stirring constantly.
+Fortunately you can easily roast your nuts at home.
+If you’ve never done this before, start with almonds.
+Using a wok and just a few drops of vegetable oil, cook a cup-full of almonds over medium heat, stirring constantly.
 After five or ten minutes remove one almond and cut it in half.
 If the white interior has begun to tan they’re about ready.
 If you like, pour a tablespoon of tamari or maple syrup over the almonds and keep stirring for a couple more minutes as the liquid evaporates.
-Next just pour your almonds onto a plate and when they’ve cooled transfer them to a mason jar.
-Seal the lid and refrigerate.
+Next pour your almonds onto a plate and let them cool.
+Finally, once cooled, transfer them to a mason jar.
+Then seal the lid and refrigerate.

-There are a number of ways to add nuts to your diet besides eating them whole.
-One obvious way is to purchase nut butters.
+Nut butters offer another terrific way to add nuts to your diet.
 While peanut butter is by far the most popular such product, any nut can be ground into butter.
 Almond, cashew, and hazelnut butter are widely available.
 Many natural food stores also stock Macadamia nut butter and pistachio butter—both of which are outrageously expensive but sublime.
 A regular blender won’t be powerful to make nut butter, but a Blendtec or Vitamix can do the job, as will any higher end food processor.
 Even better is to use a specialized nut grinder or a Champion Juicer with the grinding blank inserted.

 Nut Milks & Cheeses

 Nuts can be blended with water to produce creamy nut milks.
-You can purchase nut milks at the grocery store—almond and cashew are the most common varieties—but it’s quite simple to make nut milks yourself at home if you have a high powered blender.
+You can purchase nut milks at the grocery store—almond and cashew are the most common varieties—but it’s quite simple to make them at home using a high powered blender.
 Unless filtered with cheesecloth or a fine mesh strainer, sediment will form at the bottom of the bottle.
 That sediment is nutrient-rich though, so shaking before serving is a more healthful option that filtering.

 Maybe the most exciting use for nuts is for vegan cheese.
-Most of the higher end commercial brands of vegan cheese are based on ground cultured nuts.
-Vegan cheeses are surprisingly easy to eat at home, and there’s an entire cookbook devoted to nut-based vegan cheese.
+Most premium commercial brands of vegan cheese are based on ground cultured nuts.
+Vegan cheeses are surprisingly easy to make at home, and you can buy an entire cookbook devoted to nut-based vegan cheese.

 Don’t Forget Seeds!

 The nutritional profile of seeds is remarkably similar to nuts.
-You can buy sunflower seeds in bulk in any natural foods store, at ridiculously cheap prices—even cheaper than peanuts.
-Pumpkin seeds have wonderful flavor and are a nutritional powerhouse.
-Eden makes a superb spicy organic dry roasted pumpkin seed product that’s packaged for freshness in sealed foil bags.
+Most natural food stores sell sunflower seeds in bulk at ridiculously cheap prices—even cheaper than peanuts.
+Pumpkin seeds have wonderful flavor and are loaded with protein and minerals.
+Eden makes a superb spicy organic dry roasted pumpkin seed product that’s packaged for freshness in foil bags.
 As with chopped almonds, tamari roasted sunflower or pumpkin seeds are a magnificent salad garnish.

 Hemp, chia, and flax seeds all stand out as significant sources of omega 3 fatty acids.
 Chia and flax are the richest vegan sources of omega 3s.
 In fact, it takes less than a tablespoon of ground flax or chia to meet your body’s omega 3 needs for an entire day.
-You can learn more about these seeds and how to add them to your diet by visiting our omega 3 page.
+You can learn more about these seeds and how to incorporate them into your diet by visiting my omega 3 page.

-There are so many ways to bring nuts and seeds into your diet, and it would be a shame to miss out on all the flavors and health benefits these foods bring.
+There are so many delicious ways to add nuts and seeds to your everyday diet, and it would be a shame to miss out on all the flavors and health benefits these foods bring.